| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 probably won't find it's way to the racer).
 That move forced (sucked) many other series

 and sanctions to follow and put Goodyear back into sprint car racing.
+The Goodyear tire never matched the performance of Hoosier over the

 last 10 years or so and that's why no one used them, along with them being a little more